Jomfruland: Geology

 Geologically, Jomfruland is part of a large residual moraine from the Ice Age called the Raet step.
 Jomfruland is the product of the back parts of the moraine (Raet) sticking out of the water.
-Eastward, the moraine remains underwater from Jomfruland to Mølen in Brunlanes, before it reappears after crossing Tromøya.
+Eastward, the moraine remains underwater from Jomfruland to Mølen in Larvik Municipality, before it reappears after crossing the island of Tromøya.
 Where the Raet moraine is connected to the mainland it forms pebble beaches.
 Between Jomfruland and Tromøy there are shallow waters in places where the moraine almost reaches the water surface.